Wolfmyths/Myth-Mod-Manager/README.md

 + It is recommended to use windows 10 or higher
 + Windows 7 is not supported

-Linux/MacOS:
+Linux:

-Linux is supported, but I've only tested on Mint Linux.
+Linux is supported, but I've only tested on Linux Mint.

 Please report any issues found.

 ### Reguarding Storefront

-It works with both steam and epic games versions.
+It works with both Steam and EpicGames versions.

+The play button feature on Linux only works with Steam copies.

 # Supported Languages